duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 This tool helps you level your bed manually.

 * First, the head and bed return to their home position.
-* Then, press one of the button with a number to go to each position:
+* Then, press one of the buttons with a number to go to each position:

 ![](assets/ManualLeveling.png)